clarkema/nix-nomad/README.md

 # Nomad on Nix

-This repository contains [Nix](https://nixos.org/) packages for some of my command-line utilities.
+This repository contains [Nix](https://nixos.org/) expressions for some of my command-line utilities.

 I’m only just experimenting with Nix at the moment, so expect this to be very